MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-proxy-setup-guide.md

 ### How to verify if my proxy configuration is consistent for my on-premises data gateway

 1. Ensure you’re running September 2022 version or higher
-2. Open the On-Premises Data Gateway application, navigate to “Diagnostics” tab
+2. Open the On-Premises Data Gateway application
+3. Navigate to “Diagnostics” tab
-3. Under “Network ports test” click into “Start new test”
+4. Under “Network ports test” click into “Start new test”
-4. Once the network ports test is complete, click into “Open last completed test results”
+5. Once the network ports test is complete, click into “Open last completed test results”
-5. If your proxy configuration is consistent across the 3 required configuration files, you should see:
+6. If your proxy configuration is consistent across the 3 required configuration files, you should see:
     1. “Proxy configuration : Proxy settings match for all Gateway process configurations.”
-6. Otherwise, if proxy configuration is not consistent you should find the information:
+7. Otherwise, if proxy configuration is not consistent you should find the information:
     1. “Proxy configuration : Proxy settings are not consistent.
 Please ensure that the proxy configuration matches across the files listed below:
     C:\Program Files\On-premises data gateway\EnterpriseGatewayConfigurator.exe.config
     C:\Program Files\On-premises data gateway\Microsoft.PowerBI.EnterpriseGateway.exe.config